eLearning-BS23/moodle-tool_gradebookreset/README.md

 ![Choosing Course](https://user-images.githubusercontent.com/40598386/136337871-819784a7-eb54-477b-87f3-12a3abab8757.png)

 > Choose the participants whose grades you want to reset.
-You can choose as many as you want to.
+You can choose as many as you want to

 ![Select Multiple Users](https://user-images.githubusercontent.com/40598386/136338285-5e3ef37b-b45d-4547-8094-c804ec4ee7d7.png)

-> Give a confirmation for resetting the grades.
+> Give a confirmation for resetting the grades

 ![Confirm Reset](https://user-images.githubusercontent.com/40598386/136338481-2e71b05c-a264-4272-b8a3-3eae7106637f.png)

 ## Author
 - [Brain Station 23 Ltd.](https://brainstation-23.com)